mpram/Azure-Defender-for-IoT/README.md

 - Manager: Linux machine, physical hardware running Azure defender connected to the network.
 It connects to multiple sensors to summarize data, alerts across multiples systems, carries the PCAP Configuration and new updates.
 Central Manager can be used to update the sensor's version and threat intelligence, can connect to many SIEM systems if needed also.
 - IoT: Internet of the things.
 Modern, new standards connected devices
 - OT: Operational Technology, old equipment and technology (i.e. conveys belts, PLCs).
+- Brownfield devices: Type of legacy equipment and legacy software tht performs discrete function in isolation, usually nobody is willing to modify texisting, well-functioning legacy assets.
+- ICS: Industrial Control systems
+- Greenfield devices: New and smart "cyber-physical systems", supporting new software landscape such as open communication protocols and open standards such as MQTT, REST APIs, AMQP, OPC-UA, MTConnect and CodeSys
 - IIoT: Industrial IoT.
 - SIEM: Security Information and event management.
 - XDR: Cross detection and response